 For Sale: $75

-Circa 1940-1942: The piece was part of the original Harlequin line, but red was not used on the shape until late in 1939 and then red was discontinued by the end of 1942, so this piece in this color was only made for a little over two years.
+Circa 1940-1942 and 1959: The piece was part of the original Harlequin line, but red was not used on the shape until 1940 and was then quickly discontinued by the end of 1942.
+Even though red was reintroduced by 1959 the large nappy bowl was being cut from production, thus making this shape in red hard to find.

 For Sale: $110